-The red grape variety comes from Italy, The name means "sweet little ones" and refers to the sweet, slightly acidic grapes.
-Synonyms include Acqui, Bathiolin, Crete de Coq, Dolcetta Nera, Dolcetto a Raspo Rosso, Dolcetto a Raspe Verde, Dolcetto Crni, Dolcetto Nero, Dolcetto Piemontese, Dolchetto, Dolcino Nero, Nibièu, Nibiò, Ocanette, Ormeasco, Picot Rouge, Plant de Montmélian, Ravanellino, Rotgestieliger Dolcedo, Uva d'Acqui, Uva del Monferrato, Uva di Ovada and Uva di Roccagrimalda.
-According to a legend, the Marchese di Clavesana is said to have passed an edict from his castle in 1303 prohibiting, under threat of the death penalty, the cultivation of anything other than Dolcetto in its territory.
-The first recorded mention of the old, traditional variety was already in 1593 in Dogliani in the province of Cuneo in Piedmont, In a decree of the community was forbidden to harvest the variety Dozzeti before the St. Matthew's Day (21 September).
+The red grape variety comes from Italy, The name means "little sweetie" and refers to the sweet, slightly acidic grapes.
+Synonyms are Acqui, Bathiolin, Crete de Coq, Dolcetta Nera, Dolcetto a Raspo Rosso, Dolcetto a Raspe Verde, Dolcetto Crni, Dolcetto Nero, Dolcetto Piemontese, Dolchetto, Dolcino Nero, Nibièu, Nibiò, Ocanette, Ormeasco, Picot Rouge, Plant de Montmélian, Ravanellino, Red-handled Dolcedo, Uva d'Acqui, Uva del Monferrato, Uva di Ovada and Uva di Roccagrimalda.
+According to legend, the Marchese di Clavesana issued an edict from his castle in 1303, prohibiting the death penalty from planting anything other than Dolcetto in his territory.
+The first reliable mention of the old, traditional variety was made in Dogliani in the province of Cuneo in 1593 Piedmont, A decree from the municipality banned harvesting the Dozzeti variety before Matthew Day (September 21).
 It was described by a Conte Nuvolone in 1798 under the name Dosset.

-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Charbono.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Charbono.
 Douce Noire (Bathiolin) or Nebbiolo be confused.
-By 2008 took place DNA analysis was refuted that the Dolcetto is identical to the varieties Charbono and Douce Noire (Pierre Galet ), as well as that it connects to the variety Zinfandel there.
-Similarly, there is no relation to the white variety Dolcetto Bianco, Dolcetto was crossing partner of the new breeds Passau.
-San Martino (1) and Valentino Nero, The early ripening vine is prone to fungal diseases, It produces fruity, color-intensive red wines with gentle tannins and a variety of aromas liquorice, black cherries, plums and slightly bitter almonds.
+Through 2008 was done DNA analysis was refuted that the Dolcetto was identical to the Charbono and Douce Noire varieties (Pierre Galet ), as well as that there is a connection to the variety Zinfandel there.
+There is also no relationship to the white variety Dolcetto Bianco, Dolcetto was a crossing partner of the new varieties Passau.
+San Martino (1) and Valentino Nero, The early ripening vine is susceptible to fungal diseases, It produces fruity, color-intensive red wines with gentle tannins and diverse aromas liquorice, black cherries, plums and slightly bitter almonds.

-She was in the past Piedmont widespread, but increasingly became / is the variety Barbera given preference.
-She is among others in the DOC / DOCG wines Colli Tortonesi.
+She was earlier in the Piedmont widespread, but the variety has been / is becoming increasingly common Barbera given preference.
+It is found in DOC / DOCG wines, among others Colli tortonesi.
 Dolcetto d'Acqui.
 Dolcetto d'Alba.
 Dolcetto d'Asti.
 Dolcetto di Diano d'Alba.
 Dolcetto di Ovada.
 Dolcetto di Ovada Superiore.
 Dogliani.
 Langhe and Valsusa authorized.
-In smaller quantities she will be in Liguria as Ormaesco and in Umbria cultivated as Nibièu od Nibiò.
+In smaller quantities, it is in Liguria as Ormaesco and in Umbria cultivated as Nibièu or Nibiò.
 In 2010, a total of 6,128 hectares of vineyards were recorded in Italy.

-There is a tiny amount in there France near Montpellier Languedoc in the winery Mas de Daumas-Gassac, Small acreage is available in the US California.
+There is a tiny amount in France near Montpellier in Languedoc in the winery Mas de Daumas-Gassac, There is small acreage in the United States California.
 Oregon.
 Pennsylvania and Washington, as in Australia (154 ha) and New Zealand (2 ha).
-In Argentina a variety Dolcetto is cultivated, but their identity is unclear.
-The variety occupied in 2010 a total of 6,333 hectares of vineyards.
-Compared to 1990, at that time 7,191 hectares, this was a reduction of 12%.
-It occupies the worldwide varieties ranking the rank 98.
+In Argentina A variety of Dolcetto is also cultivated, but its identity is unclear.
+The variety occupied a total of 6,333 hectares of vineyards in 2010.
+Compared to 1990 with 7,191 hectares at the time, this was a reduction of 12%.
+It documents worldwide varieties ranking the rank 98.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012